How to apply for a graduate research degree

 Download, complete and submit the Graduate Research Candidature and Scholarship Application form.

-- International Graduate Research Candidature and Scholarship Application form [PDF 72KB]
+- International Graduate Research Candidature and Scholarship Application form [PDF 72KB] (Note: this form needs to be downloaded and saved to be filled in electronically)

 - The same form is used for both candidature and scholarship applications.